 - 1 teaspoon Garlic Powder

 - 1 teaspoon Chili Powder

-- 6 ounces Queso Quesadilla or other melting cheese, shredded
+- 6 ounces Quesadilla cheese or other soft cheese like Monterey jack shredded

 - Put the chicken thighs in a deep sided saute pan and cover with the beer and water.
 Bring to a boil, then reduce heat and simmer for 10 minutes.
 Remove the chicken from the liquid and shred it.
 Mix together the chicken and seasonings.